OpenNews/srccon/proposals.md

 background: postits
 permalink: /sessions/pitch/index.html
 ---
-Loosely speaking, our program will feature facilitated conversations and workshops focused on code, data, security, interactive design, newsroom culture, and related topics with relevance to our community.
-But most of all, we want to know what you want to talk about—and work on—at SRCCON.

-Proposals will be published on this site (private form fields excepted), and the sessions we accept will be used to craft the schedule for the two-day conference.
-SRCCON staff will be available throughout the proposal process, during the run-up to the event, and all through the conference if you have any questions about your session idea or would like support in leading a great session.
+Proposals will be published on this site (fields marked as private excepted), and the sessions we accept will form the program for the two-day conference.
+[Check out the session page](srccon.org/sessions) for examples more detailed guidance on proposing a session, and feel free to [contact us](mailto:srccon@opennews.org) if you have any questions about your proposal.

-So tell us, what’s your perfect SRCCON session? ([Check out the session page](srccon.org/sessions) for examples more detailed guidance on proposing a session.)
+So tell us, what’s your perfect SRCCON session?

 <!-- Include jQuery if it's not already included: -->
 <script>window.jQuery || document.write('<script src="//code.jquery.com/jquery-1.11.2.min.js"><\/script>')</script>